-1.2 Application to independent ethics committee and/or regulatory authorities
+1.2 Application to independent ethics committee

 It is the responsibility of the Principal Investigator (PI) to obtain approval of the CSP/CSP amendment(s) from the independent ethics committee (IEC).
 The study shall not begin until the required favourable opinion from the IEC has been obtained.
 The PI shall file all correspondence with the IEC in the Investigator file and copies of IEC approvals shall be forwarded to the Sponsor.
-Any additional requirements imposed by the IEC or regulatory authorities (RA) shall be followed.
+Any additional requirements imposed by the IEC shall be followed.